An in-depth step-by-step guide that shows how to perform range and oven repairs, from performing the first check to troubleshooting common problems.

 As more and more features of ranges become computerized, the list of things you can do to repair them grows smaller and smaller.
+Beyond that basic maintenance, only a couple of repair jobs are within the skills of most homeowners because most repairs require a thorough understanding of the appliance.

 If components of your range don’t work, check the circuit breaker or fuse that governs the circuit first.
 Also check the connections between the range and the power cord.

-Refer to your owner’s manual when you encounter problems.
+Always refer to your owner’s manual when you encounter problems.
 Always turn off the power and/or the gas to a range or oven before working on the appliance.

 On a gas range, if the burners don’t light, be sure the pilot light is lit.
 (Note: If your appliance has electronic ignition, it doesn’t have a pilot light.)
+Read more about Gas Cooktop Burner Repairs .

 A microwave oven is a completely different beast altogether.
 For information on microwave repair, please see Microwave Oven Repairs.